cannatag/ldap3/docs/manual/source/tutorial.rst

 Now we know that this server is a stand-alone LDAP server that holds objects in the dc=demo1,dc=freeipa,dc=org context, that supports various SASL access mechanisms and that is based on the 389 Directory Service server.
-Furthermore in the Supported Controls we can see it supports "paged searches", and the "who am i" extended operation in Supported Extensions.
+Furthermore in the Supported Controls we can see it supports "paged searches", and the "who am i" and "StartTLS" extended operation in Supported Extensions.

-.. sidebar:: Controls vs Extensions

-    In LDAP a *control* is some additional information that can be attached to any LDAP request or response while an *extension* is a completely custom request that can be sent to the LDAP server in an Extended Operation Request.
-    A control usually modifies the behaviour of a standard LDAP operation, while an Extension is a completely new kind of operation performed by the server.
-    Each server declares which controls and which extendend operation it understand.
-The ldap3 library decodes the known supported controls and extended operation and includes a brief description and a reference to the relevant RFC in the server.info attribute.
-Not all controls or extension must be used by clients.
-Sometimes controls and extensions are used by servers that hold a replica or a partition of the data.
-Unfortunately in the LDAP specifications there is no way to understand if such extensions are reserved for server (DSA, Directory Server Agent in LDAP parlance) to server communication (for example in replica or partitions management) or can be used by clients (DUA, Directory User Agent) because the LDAP protocols doesn't provide a way for DSA to communicate, a DSA actually presents itself as a DUA to another DSA.

 Let's examine the LDAP server schema::